sgielen/trac-plugin-scheduled/README.md

 trac-plugin-scheduled
 =====================

-Scheduled and recurring tickets for Trac
+This plugin implements scheduled and recurring tickets for Trac.
+It contains an interface for defining scheduled/delayed and recurring tickets, and automatically creates new tickets upon cronjob request.